 The market launch of the BMW X1 sDrive20d EfficientDynamics Edition is scheduled for this fall but already, it has announced details of the latest model from BMW X1 lineup.
 It is powered by a four-cylinder diesel engine that uses BMW TwinPower Turbo technology.
-On average, its fuel consumption rating is at 4.5 l/100 km while it has a CO2 emission level of 119 g/km on the European cycle.
+On average, its fuel consumption rating is at 4.5 liters per 100 km while it has a carbon dioxide emission level of 119 grams per km on the European cycle.

 In the future, buyers can opt for the BMW Individual roof rail system High Gloss Shadow Line as a separate feature and not just together with the M Sport Package for the BMW X1.
 In addition, the optional range of BMW ConnectedDrive features will be enhanced starting in the autumn of 2011 with the availability of the Real-Time Traffic Information function.